FAQs

 You can become part of the pollution solution by participating in the Clear Creeks Project:

-Clear Creeks Project is funded by: National Fish and Wildlife Foundation; Chesapeake Bay Trust; Baltimore County Department of Environmental Protection and Sustainability; Chesapeake and Atlantic Coastal Bays Trust Fund, administered by Maryland Department of Natural Resources; BGE.
+Clear Creeks Project is funded by: National Fish and Wildlife Foundation; Chesapeake Bay Trust; Baltimore County Department of Environmental Protection and Sustainability; Chesapeake and Atlantic Coastal Bays Trust Fund, administered by Maryland Department of Natural Resources.

-View our interactive map to determine if your property is located in the Clear Creeks Project area.
+If you live in the Gunpowder Watershed, your property is now within GVC's Clear Creeks Project area!
+View our interactive map to determine if your property is located in the Clear Creeks Project area (note it is not yet updated to reflect the entire watershed).

 If you are located within the Clear Creeks Project area, you can receive: